ab4d/Ab4d.SharpEngine.Samples/README.md

 To provide cross-platform reading of texture files (2D bitmap) the Ab4d.SharpEngine uses the `IBitmapIO` interface that provides the common bitmap IO operations.
 Then, there are platform specific implementations, for example `WpfBitmapIO`, `WinUIBitmapIO`, `SystemDrawingBitmapIO`, `SkiaSharpBitmapIO`.
 There is also a build-in `PngBitmapIO` that can read or write png images and does not require any third-party or platform-specific implementation.

+In my opinion, if you already have a complex application that is built by using Ab3d.PowerToys and Ab3d.DXEngine and you are not required to use any other platform except Windows, then it is not worth converting that application to Ab4d.SharpEngine.
+But if you need to create a simpler version of the application that would also work on mobile devices, then Ab4d.SharpEngine gives you a great opportunity to port only a part of the code.
+Also, if you are starting to create an application that requires 3D graphics, then it is probably better to start with Ab4d.SharpEngine.

 ### Advantages of Ab3d.DXEngine with Ab3d.PowerToys